Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/PACKAGE-DESCRIPTION.md

-BundleTransformer.TypeScript contains one translator-adapter - `TypeScriptTranslator` (supports the [TypeScript](https://www.typescriptlang.org) version 5.8.3).
+BundleTransformer.TypeScript contains one translator-adapter - `TypeScriptTranslator` (supports the [TypeScript](https://www.typescriptlang.org) version 5.9 RTM).
 This adapter makes translation of TypeScript code to JS code.
 Also contains the `TypeScriptAssetHandler` debugging HTTP handler, which is responsible for text output of translated TypeScript asset.